tiffanyts/OTC3D/README.md

 Alternatively, you can insall Spyder 2.3.8 by following the steps given [here](https://pythonhosted.org/spyder/installation.html).
 2)	The following libraries are automatically installed by running [thermalcomfort.py](https://github.com/tiffanyts/OTC3D/blob/master/ExtraFunctions.py) and [ExtraFunctions.py](https://github.com/tiffanyts/OTC3D/blob/master/ExtraFunctions.py)

+## Running OTC3D
+An example of running OTC3D for a) an idealized array of building, and b) a complex urban configuration is provided.

+#INPUT specification:
+The input files required to run the model are as follows.

 ## License
 Currently no license is needed.
 However, following publications should be cited when using this model:
 1. [Nazarian et al. (2017).
 Predicting outdoor thermal comfort in urban environments: A 3D numerical model for standard effective temperature.
 Urban Climate.]( https://www.researchgate.net/publication/316115262_Predicting_outdoor_thermal_comfort_in_urban_environments_A_3D_numerical_model_for_standard_effective_temperature)